Travelport-Ukraine/tcp-api-docs/cached-api.md

 #### Leg

-A leg is basically a part of journey between two cities/airports, that can contain one segment in case of direct flights or multiple flight segments in case of connection or stopover.
+A leg is basically a part of journey between two cities, that can contain one segment in case of direct flights or multiple flight segments in case of connection or stopover.
 Leg object contains the following parameters:

 | Name | Data type | Desctiption |
 | :--- | :--- | :--- |